ChrisH2727/Milestone-2/README.md

 * The restart button is always enabled and when clicked, reloads the complete page.

-#### 3.1.2 Section 2 - Non Working Days & Simulation Runs Buttons
+#### 3.1.2 Section 2 - Non Project Days & Simulation Runs Buttons

-* The user may select from between 1000 and 5000 simulation runs as informed by the legend on the buttons.
+* The user may select from between 1000 and 10000 simulation runs as informed by the legend on the buttons.
 The default is set to 1000 simulation runs

-* When the Simulations Runs button is clicked, it turns from green to red.
-It's status is used to determine how many simulations to execute
+* When a **Simulations Runs** button is clicked, it turns from green to red to inidicate that it is active.

-* Clicking on one Simulation Runs button extinguishes all other Simuation Runs buttons.
+* Clicking on a **Simulation Runs** button turning it red, turns all other **Simuation Runs** buttons green.

-* After clicking the Start button to commence the simulation, the Simulation Runs buttons are disabled and greyed out.
+* After clicking the Start button to commence the simulation, the **Simulation Runs** buttons are disabled and greyed out.
 This is to prevent errors occuring during the simulation.
-When the simulations has completed, the Simulation Runs buttons are reenabled and returned to their red/green status.
+When the simulations has completed, the **Simulation Runs buttons** are reenabled and returned to their red/green status.

-* The user may select any of the days in the week as non working using the Non Working Days buttons.
+* The user may select any of the days in the week as non project days using the **Non Project Days** buttons.

-* When the user clicks on one of the Non Working Days buttons, it's colour changes from green to red.
+* When the user clicks on one of the **Non Project Days** buttons, it's colour changes from green to red to inidicate that the day of the week is now a non project day.

+* Changes to **Non Project Days** are reflected in the Best Case, Most Likely Case and Worst Case task completion dates shown by the task table.

-* Saturday and Sunday are pre-selected as non working days, but may be made working days.
+* Saturday and Sunday are pre-selected as non working days on start-up, but may be made working days if required.

-* If the user attempts to select all 7 week days as non working, then Monday will automatically be selected as the only working day.
+* If the user attempts to select all 7 week days as non project dayws, then Monday will automatically be selected as the only working day.
 The user will be informed of the error through an error message.
 Selection all 7 days of the week as non working days could result in a catastrophic failure and therfore is prevented.

-* Adding or subtracting Non working days automatically adjusts the Best Case, Most likely and Worst Case dates displayed by the task entry table.

 * Adding or subtracting Non working days does not restart the simulation.
 The Start button must be clicked for this to happen.

 #### 3.1.3 Section 3 - Timeline Plot & Probability Plot

-* The timeline plots and probability plots are rendered using Google Charts.
+* The timeline plot is created using the Google Charts timeline API.

 * The timeline plot is constructed to make the Best Case duration, Most Likely Case duration and Worst Case duration for a given task appear on one line.

-* Hovering over a given line displays details of the task
+* Hovering over a given line displays the start and finish dates assocaited with that task.

+* The probability plot is created using the Google Charts scratter plot API.

+* The probability plot shows the completion date for the entire project versus the probability of this occuring given the best case, most likely case and worst case task duration days provided in the task entry table.

+* Hovering above a data point on the probability plot displays the project completion date and the probability of achieving the completion date.

-#### 3.1.4 Section 4 - Alert Box
+#### 3.1.4  Alert Modal Window

-The alert box appears when one of the following error conditions is detected:
+* The alert modal window appears when one of the following error conditions is detected:

-* No start date has been entered into the task table.
+* No start date has been entered into the task table against the first task.

-* A task description has not been provided.
+* A task description has not been provided against a given task in the task entry table.

+* The best case duration < most likely case duration < worst case duration.

+* An irrecoverable error is detected in the task entry table prior to plotting.
+Note that plotting will not proceed should this be detected

-* All days of the week have been selected as non working.
+* The user attempts to selected all the days of the week as non project days.

+* The alert modal window may be closed using the close button provided.

+#### 3.1.5 Help Modal Window

+* The help modal window is displayed when the **Help** button is clicked.

+* The **Help** button may be clicked and will respond at any time during the use of the web page.

+ * The help modal window display instruction to the user on how to operate the page and help with interpreting the results shown by the plots.

+* the help modal window may be closed using the close button.

 ### 3.2 Future Features Possibilities